geronimus/jslib/functions/resolve-type-name/README.md

 The reason is that the value returned for objects created be a constructor function is based on `Object.prototype.constructor.name`.
 If your code gets minified, then the original text of the constructor function's name will be replaced by a shortened, unrecognizable, and potentially randomized name.

+This means that this function:

+  - Should never be used to determine the type of an object in program logic, by means of textual comparison, if there is any chance that the code will be minified.
-That means that this function will likely be unhelpful for production logging, and should not be used to produce error messages that may become visiable to the end user.
+  - Will likely be unhelpful for production logging, and should not be used to produce error messages that may become visible to the end user.

 #### Example